AmeliaPond198/simple-react-boilerplate/README.md

 # simple-react-boilerplate
-An example of react app starter pack.
+An example of react app starter pack with propTypes and styled-components.